ajauhri/knn-exps/README.md

 Testing
 ---
 To run image patching use:

     ./img_patching data/a.png

-The resultant image will be saved as `res_img.eps`
+The approximated image result will be saved as `res_img.eps` and the root mean squared error as `rms.txt`

 To run LSH and cover trees with sparse data use:

     ./main.py -t data/netflix.mat -i 1000 -j 10 -n>o

 To run LSH and cover trees with dense data use:

     ./main.py -t data/mnist.data -i 1000 -j 10 -g>o

 References